bee-mois/beescale/README.md

 # beescale

 This is the place to collect my scripts for the <a href="http://www.euse.de/honig/beescale/graph.php">beescale</a>, that are not (yet) incorporatet into <a href="https://github.com/hiveeyes/arduino">hiveeyes</a>.
+For more prose about the beescale <a href="http://www.euse.de/wp/blog/series/bienenwaage2/">see the blog</a> (only in German language).

 <h3>Content</h3>
 <ul>